In This Post

 For example, some people might think that no one strictly needs their children to go to an expensive private school.
 But if this was the case during the marriage, then the Court will likely decide the children should be able to continue going to the same school.
 This does not mean the Court won’t expect you to make some reasonable cutbacks or tighten budgets.
 But in general, they will try to ensure you can maintain a broadly comparable standard of living, post divorce.

-How Spousal Maintenance Is Calculated
+How Much Will Spousal Maintenance Be?

 There are no set formulas determining how much the monthly spousal maintenance payment will be.

 The Court has a wide discretion to decide this, and will conduct a balancing exercise to try to achieve fairness between the parties.

 - The payer’s income and ability to pay;

 - How much the recipient reasonably needs to live on (including their cost of housing, utility bills, council tax, school costs, debt repayments etc);